EYBlockchain/starlight/README.md

 The configuration can be done during `./bin/setup` phase in the following way.

-`./bin/setup -n network -a account -k privatekey -m "12 letter mnemonic" -r APIKey`
+`./bin/setup -n network -a account -k privatekey -m "12-word mnemonic" -r APIKey`

 ##### CLI options